liamross/interval-resizer/README.md

 className:      string          (default: none) // A general class.
 ```

-To use, extract the Resizer file found in `src/Resizer/Resizer.jsx` and place it
+To use, extract the IntervalResizer file found in
-within your React project as needed.
-In order to work (as of August 15, 2017),
+`src/IntervalResizer/IntervalResizer.jsx` and place it within your React project
+as needed.
+In order to work (as of August 15, 2017), this component requires the
-this component requires the following:
+following:
 - A single child *internals*, which wraps all of the things rendered into the
 *resizer*
 - To benefit from the *resizer*, content within the *internals* wrapper must be